 Leading VC Firms

 Prominent VC firms like a16z exemplify the transformative impact of venture capital.
-While a16z is renowned for investing in tech-driven startups, Sequoia boasts a portfolio filled with globally recognized unicorns.
+While a16z is well-known for investing in tech-driven startups, Sequoia boasts a portfolio filled with globally recognized unicorns.
 Additionally, First Round specializes in guiding early-stage founders, offering strategic support to inexperienced entrepreneurs.

 As startups grow, they often need larger checks to scale fast.
 What is venture capital breaks down how this funding model works, and what founders should expect when raising from VC firms.